jrmatos/angular-resize-number-directive/README.md

 #Angular Resize Number Directive

-AngularJS directive to resize the font of a container with a number as this number increase.
+An AngularJS directive to resize the font of a box that has a number that is increasing a lot and messing things up :)

 ## How to install